CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 Article 15 AUDITORS

-The members shall, at each annual meeting, appoint an auditor or two members who are not directors to review the accounts and annual financial statements of the Association for report to the members at the next annual meeting.
+If the Association’s annual revenue requires, as specified by the relevant Act, then an audit or financial review will be carried out.
+In this situation, the members shall, at the relevant annual general meeting, appoint an auditor or two members who are not directors to review the accounts and annual financial statements of the Association for report to the members at the next annual meeting.
 The remuneration of the auditor shall be fixed by the Board of Directors.

 Article 16 BOOKS AND RECORDS